-storage has no positive effects.
+The solid line shows the utility of the agent under optimal incentive-constrained insurance with hidden endowments and hidden actions.
+Once the return on storage exceeds some critical value (about 0.7), the utility of the agent decreases with the return on storage, instead of increasing as it does under autarky.
+As long as the planner never recommends positive private storage, a higher return on storage has no positive effects.
 On the contrary, with a high return on storage it becomes harder to satisfy the obedience constraints which require that the agent does not prefer a positive storage level when the planner recommends zero storage.
-Therefore raising the return on storage shrinks the set of feasible allocations, and the utility of the agent falls.
-Once R exceeds the credit-market return by a sufficient margin, however, private storage is used in the constrained solution, and consequently further increases in R raise utility.
+Raising the return on storage shrinks the set of feasible allocations, and the utility of the agent falls.
+Conversely, lowering the return on private storage from about R = 1.05 to R = 0.7 steadily increases the expected utility of the agent.
+Hence, the properties of the storage technology influence the optimal insurance contract even if private storage is never used in equilibrium.
+For virtually all returns R less than the outside financial market return, the agent is strictly better off than he would be if given unrestricted access to borrowing and lending at the outside financial market rate of return.
+When R exceeds the credit-market return by a sufficient margin, private storage is used in the constrained solution, and consequently further increases in R raise utility.
 Unlike under full information, R > 1.05 does not imply an arbitrage opportunity, since insurance is constrained by incentives.